FAQ: General Applicants

 - How do I know what kind of evaluation I need?

 - I'm having my university send you documents.
 Do I need to apply before the documents get there?

 - I don't have all the necessary documents.
-Can you start work on my evaluation?
+Can you complete my evaluation without them?